minity-script/minity/README.md

 Its source code can be useful for creating extensions for other IDEs.
 If you create an extension, let us know and we will add it here.

 ## Contributing
-Mclang is feature-rich, but it is a new software under development, so there might be rough edges.
+Minity is feature-rich, but it is a new software under development, so there might be rough edges.

 You can help by reporting bugs, or if you are a programmer, by checking out the development page and contibuting patch requests.

-For questions and answers, go to the mclang subreddit, or join our discord.
+For questions and answers, go to the minity subreddit, or join our discord.

-To help us devote more time to developing mclang, please consider supporting us on patreon.
+To help us devote more time to developing minity, please consider supporting us on patreon.

 ## Features